przemastro/arqonia-1.0/README.md

     1. User should be able to choose date from date picker
     2. Spinner should stop when backend is reloaded
     3. UVB data should be pre-populated in Edit modal
-    4. Ability to navigate to the last page of table list
-    5. CMD diagram dots should be colorized
+    4. CMD diagram dots should be colorized
-    6. Mail server should be configured
+    5. Mail server should be configured
-    7. Diagram should be described in a better way
+    6. Diagram should be described in a better way
-    8. Ability to sort by date
-    9. Logged in User details should be displayed
+    7. Logged in User details should be displayed

 Bugs